porras/crul/README.md

 ## Installation

+### Mac

+    brew tap porras/crul
+    brew install crul

-Download [the latest release](https://github.com/porras/crul/releases) and unzip it somewhere in your `$PATH`, like this `wget https://github.com/porras/crul/releases/download/v0.2.0/darwin-amd64-crul.zip && unzip darwin-amd64-crul.zip && mv ./crul ~/bin/ && rm darwin-amd64-crul.zip`
+Or, if you prefer, download [the latest release](https://github.com/porras/crul/releases) and unzip it somewhere in your `$PATH`.

+### Linux

-Currently, this release is only for Mac, if you want a Linux or Windows one, you can build from sources, see [Development](#development).
+Currently, the binary in the release is only for Mac, if you want a Linux one, you can build it from the source code, see [Development](#development).

 ## Usage